vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 THE MISSION TO ENGLAND 27!

-When the Joint Parliamentary Committee had finish- ed its labours and the passing of the Government of India Bill had been duly ensured, Mr. Tilak hastened back to India.
-He left England on October 30th, 19 19 and reached Bombay, hale and hearty, on 27th Novem- ber 1919, just a month before the Amritsar Con- gress.
-Some of his opponents have said that his mis- sion to England broadened his outlook.
+When the Joint Parliamentary Committee had finish###ed its labours and the passing of the Government of India Bill had been duly ensured, Mr. Tilak hastened back to India.
+He left England on October 30th, 19 19 and reached Bombay, hale and hearty, on 27th Novem###ber 1919, just a month before the Amritsar Con###gress.
+Some of his opponents have said that his mis###sion to England broadened his outlook.
 Mr. Tilak never required any contact with England to broaden his vision for the simple reason that his outlook was never parochial.
-His Ufe in England only deepened his faith in foreign propaganda and he intended to take the earliest opportunity of establishing permanent poUti- cal missions at London, Paris and New York.
+His Ufe in England only deepened his faith in foreign propaganda and he intended to take the earliest opportunity of establishing permanent poUti###cal missions at London, Paris and New York.

-An esteemed friend and associate of Mr. Tilak refers to his work in England in the following admiring lan- guage :—
+An esteemed friend and associate of Mr. Tilak refers to his work in England in the following admiring lan###guage :—

 " Then again Mr. Tilak had to fight against

 great odds, before the Deputation arrived, in the matter of getting the London public to properly understand and appreciate the Congress scheme of Reforms.
-At every meeting, he impressed his audience with his re- markably terse statement of facts and brilliant reason- ing.
+At every meeting, he impressed his audience with his re###markably terse statement of facts and brilliant reason###ing.
 You all know what remarkable powers, Mr.
-Tilak possesses of narrowing down the issues in a con- troversy and I may say he had never before an opportu- nity, like the one he had in England, for displaying his powers of elucidating matters of controversy and standing erect upon his own platform among the ruins of his opponents.
-He had quite a large variety of op- ponents from the agressive Sinn Feiner and bona fide Re- volutionist in England, who would if he could, blast
+Tilak possesses of narrowing down the issues in a con###troversy and I may say he had never before an opportu###nity, like the one he had in England, for displaying his powers of elucidating matters of controversy and standing erect upon his own platform among the ruins of his opponents.
+He had quite a large variety of op###ponents from the agressive Sinn Feiner and bona fide Re###volutionist in England, who would if he could, blast